The Journal of Wesleyan Thought

 We are interested in receiving quality book reviews of significant new works in the fields covered by our research interests.

 Please feel free to contact Dr. O’Brien for further information or to submit material for evaluation.

-Glen O’Brien, Eva Burrows College, Melbourne
+Glen O’Brien, Eva Burrows College, University of Divinity

 Kimberley E. Alexander, Regent University, Virginia

 Kent E. Brower, Nazarene Theological College, Manchester